Communication Sciences and Disorders — B.S.

 Electives

 The student begins the bachelor's degree curriculum in communication sciences and disorders with 96 quarter units (64 semester units) taken at a college or university other than Loma Linda University.
 Students who transfer from a community college may transfer a maximum of 105 quarter units (70 semester units).
 All other credits must come from a senior college.
-Acceptance into the degree program does not guarantee that students posses all the academic credits needed to graduate.
+Acceptance into the degree program does not guarantee that students possess all the academic credits needed to graduate.
 Some students may need to complete additional academic coursework in general education to bring their overall course unit total to a minimum of 96 quarter units while enrolled at this University in order to meet graduation requirements.

 For total unit requirements for graduation, see LLU General Education Requirements.